-- Cerveceria Santa Fe Beer Factory, Mexico City
+- Cerveceria Santa Fe Beer Factory in Mexico City

 How to Find Mexican Beers in the United States

-If you live in Mexico, you should have no problem getting hold of any of these beers, but if you’re stateside it can be a little tricky.
-As two very popular beers, you shouldn’t have any trouble trying to find Sol or Corona in your local shop.
+If you live anywhere in Mexico, there should be no problems finding any of these beers, but if you’re stateside it can be a little tricky.
+Two very popular beers, you shouldn’t have any trouble finding at your local store are Sol or Corona.

-Firstly check out your local liquor store, they usually have a pretty wide choice of products.
-Another suggestion is to check out some bars and restaurants – a Mexican restaurant will most likely have a wide selection of Mexican beers on offer.
+As for the others, start by checking out your local liquor store, they usually have a pretty wide choice of products.
+Another suggestion is to check out some Mexican bars and restaurants in your area – a Mexican restaurant will most likely have a wide selection of Mexican beers on offer.

 If you can’t seem to find them in these stores, try Amazon.
 As one of the biggest online markets in the world, most of the beers noted on this list can be bought through the site.